red-hat-storage/odf-cli/README.md

 2. Change the directory and build the binary

     ```bash
-    cd odf-cli/ && make build
+    cd odf-cli/
+    make
     ```

-3. Use the binary present in the`/bin/` directory to run the commands
+3. Use the binary present in the `bin/` directory to run the commands

     ```bash
     ./bin/odf -h